-This 1st Day of Spanish class was actually one of my first blog posts, originally posted in August of 2014 when this was just a baby blog.
+This 1st Day of Spanish class was one of my first blog posts, originally posted in August of 2014 when this was just a baby blog.
 Since then I have tons of newer back-to-school blog posts plus back-to-school resources that you might find more applicable.
 I am going to include the most popular 1st day of Spanish class resources and blog posts here.
 I hope it helps you to find exactly what you are looking for as you plan for the 1st day of Spanish class.

 First day of class introduction activity- Name Game Speedball